Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 With the enemy neutralized [[Naoto no Hatsuyuki|Noe]] takes stock of the contents of the room and finds Inside are three beautiful jade raven statuettes, a short spear of master quality, and an amulet made of beast scales. [[Naoto no Hatsuyuki|Noe]] examines and then stows these items then emerges from wherever she had vanished to covered in a great deal of blood.

-The others unaware of this creep up to various other doors.
-Grayson similarly to [[Naoto no Hatsuyuki|Noe]] quietly edges open another door.
+The others unaware of this creep up to various other doors. [[Grayson]] similarly to [[Naoto no Hatsuyuki|Noe]] quietly edges open another door.
 He is not as successful in supressing his presence from the occupant.

 	1.

-	Before he can fully react to Grayson's Intrusion an arrow sprouts from his chest and he cries out alerting any other enemies who may be nearby.
+	Before he can fully react to [[Grayson]]'s Intrusion an arrow sprouts from his chest and he cries out alerting any other enemies who may be nearby.

 	1.

-	Zio who is still in the larger hall produces a wand from his belt readying himself for trouble at the cry.
+	[[Zio]] who is still in the larger hall produces a wand from his belt readying himself for trouble at the cry.
-	Grayson finishes the bleak work he started and snuffs out his target before he can do anymore.
+	[[Grayson]] finishes the bleak work he started and snuffs out his target before he can do anymore.
-	One of the doors bursts open and Zio, prepared for this, fires off several bolts of magical energy from his wand at the new enemy a similarly garbed human.
+	One of the doors bursts open and [[Zio]], prepared for this, fires off several bolts of magical energy from his wand at the new enemy a similarly garbed human.
-	Still standing after the magical barrage the dojo dweller returns a missile in kind in the form of a spear hurled just past Zio.
+	Still standing after the magical barrage the dojo dweller returns a missile in kind in the form of a spear hurled just past [[Zio]].
 	Koya who was lingering near the door into the large room hurries forward to assist.
 	Another human bursts forth from yet another door.
 Their eyes settle on [[Naoto no Hatsuyuki|Noe]] and they launch a spear just past her.